• Skip to primary navigation

 Storing and Reheating

-Store homemade mole in an air-tight container in the refrigerator for up to 5 days.
-You can also freeze it for up to 4 months.
+Store homemade mole in an air-tight container in the refrigerator for up to 5 days or freeze for up to 4 months.

 Tips and Variations